 Nash says that talking with a non-humanities student gave her a new perspective on one of her key concepts—rationing—and that Colato’s technical experience was useful as she expanded the digital humanities side of her project.
 Colato built a website Nash can use to showcase her own materials and her students’ work.
 When she teaches in London for the Boston-London Program, Nash assigns her students to find and describe a propaganda poster from the Imperial War Museum.
 Now the students can create a digital showcase of those posters for their class.

 After Colato’s and Nash’s project concluded at the end of the fall 2017 semester, Nash started a new collaboration with Coleen Ilano (CGS’18, CAS’20), an English and psychology major.
 Ilano was interested in doing research related to literature, psychology, or gender studies, and she loved her classes with Nash—so the project was a perfect fit.
 Ilano says, “I am able to learn more about the subjects I love while also being able to assist a professor who I greatly admire and respect.”

 Ilano is helping Nash collect materials for a book chapter on Muriel Spark’s 1963 novel, The Girls of Slender Means, set in England in 1945.
 Ilano said one of the most interesting things she’s learned this semester is “the ways that women in fiction can exercise agency and maintain autonomy over their bodies” even when those acts might also conform to “restrictive social standards.”
 Analyzing a book written decades ago has helped her to place herself in the mindset of another time while integrating her own contemporary understanding of the themes.

-“Keeping an open but critical mindset … has allowed me to enjoy the book more fully and enrich my own experience,” she said.
+“Keeping an open but critical mindset … has allowed me to enjoy the book more fully and enrich my own experience,” Ilano said.
 She’s found that mindset is something she can apply to other areas of her life, too.
 She says it’s helped her mature in her studies and in her understanding of others.
 In the spring of 2019, Boston University Center for the Humanities recognized Ilano’s dedication to her studies by presenting her with one of its undergraduate student awards.